ericproffitt/TopicModelsVB.jl/README.md

 ## GPU Acceleration
 GPU accelerating your model runs its performance bottlenecks on the GPU rather than the CPU.

-There's no reason to instantiate the GPU models directly, instead you can simply instantiate the normal version of a supported model, and then use the `@gpu` macro to train it on the GPU:
+There's no reason to instantiate the GPU models directly, instead you can simply instantiate the normal version of a supported model, and then use the `@gpu` macro to train it on the GPU,

 ```julia
 corp = readcorp(:nsf)